-If you want to make a real difference to people’s lives, our Integrated Health and Social Care degree, which seeks to promote a holistic and contemporary approach to meeting individuals’ health, care, and support needs, could be the degree for you.
+If you want to make a real difference to people’s lives, this health and social care degree could be for you.
+Our BSc (Hons) Integrated Health and Social Care course seeks to promote a holistic and contemporary approach to meeting individuals’ health, care and support needs.

 By designing this degree with input from key service providers, service users and other stakeholders, we've ensured that you will experience an authentic and contemporary reflection of the current professional environment to fully prepare you for the workplace.